-- 1 Ovaries these two organs sit on either side of the womb inside a woman's body between her hips (pelvis).
+- Ovaries these two organs sit on either side of the womb inside a woman's body between her hips (pelvis).
 The ovaries make the eggs and hormones needed to have a baby.
-These eggs travel down the fallopian tubes to the womb. - 2 Egg (oocyte) the female reproductive cell, which after fertilisation with sperm is capable of developing into a baby. - 3 Fallopian tubes the two tubes that connect each ovary to the womb (uterus) and this is where the egg is fertilised by the man's sperm. - 4 Womb (uterus) this sits inside the pelvis and is where the pregnancy develops. - (periods), and the woman to give birth. - 6 Vagina (birth canal) the opening between the lower part of the cervix and the outside of the body. - 7 Vulva the outside area of the vagina.
+These eggs travel down the fallopian tubes to the womb. - 2 Egg (oocyte) the female reproductive cell, which after fertilisation with sperm is capable of developing into a baby. - 3 Fallopian tubes the two tubes that connect each ovary to the womb (uterus) and this is where the egg is fertilised by the man's sperm. - 4 Womb (uterus) this sits inside the pelvis and is where the pregnancy develops. - Cervix the opening to the womb which allows menstrual blood to leave the body (periods), and the woman to give birth. - Output: Section 2017 Section - 7 Vulva the outside area of the vagina.